About Betty Yu

 By Steve Hockensmith, SF State Magazine (Fall/Winter 2016)

-- Yu, B. & Luo, F. (In Press).
+Yu, B. & Luo, F. (2019).
 Augmentative and alternative communication.
 In G. Hao & Z. Shao (Eds.), Autism spectrum disorders: Assessment and intervention.
 Chongqing, China: Chongqing Publishing Group.
-(Will be published in Chinese)
+(Published in Chinese)